Frequently asked questions…

 Q.What are the working hours for a childminder?

 A. Childminders are self-employed and so they decide on their own working hours.
-Childminders can provide care between 8am and 6pm with many offering more flexible hours to include early mornings, evenings, weekends and overnight.
+Childminders can provide very flexible childcare, with many offering more flexible hours to include early mornings, evenings, weekends and overnight.
 You will need to negotiate hours, terms and conditions with the childminder.

 Q. Are all childminders covered by accident insurance?